FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 {% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-during-migration-first-auth.plantuml, alt: "The auth process during an initial authentication in a slow migration." %}

 For subsequent logins, the user's data has been migrated.
 There's no need to consult the old auth system.
-However, it continues to run because there are other users who have not yet performed a initial authentication.
+However, it continues to run because there are other users who have not yet performed an initial authentication.

 {% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-during-migration-second-auth.plantuml, alt: "The auth process during a subsequent authentication in a slow migration." %}